JohanLassen/ink/README.md

 ## 2.1 Peak Calling

-We peak call the training data and validation data simultaneously to ensure both datasets have the same peaks
+We peak call the training data and validation data simultaneously to ensure both data sets have the same peaks

 <details style="display:inline">
 <summary>